microbiomedata/nmdc-schema/.github/PULL_REQUEST_TEMPALTE/pull_request_teample.md

 ## Does this PR have any downstream implications?

-> **Ideally**, no schema changes will be performed that have downstream implications.
->
-> Examples of downstream changes: any change that requires a change to workflows, workflow automation, the Mongo-to-Postgres ingest process, Jupyter notebooks, the Runtime, etc.
+> Examples: any change here that requires a change to workflows, workflow automation, the Mongo-to-Postgres ingest process, Jupyter notebooks, the Runtime, etc.

-- [ ] Yes _(Add a justification below)_
+- [ ] Yes _(Explain below)_
 - [ ] No